Andrew15-5/niceshell/README.md

 started.
 And of course you can see implementation of whatever the module provides for better understanding of what you are looking for.

-## Complete list of modules and their function/classes
+## Complete list of modules and their functions/classes

->Note: list can be extened in future updates.
+>Note: list can be exteneded in future updates.

 * \_\_init__
   * GID   ($USER's group ID)